dahak-metagenomics/dahak-taco/docs/index.md

-If you are interested in creating a new workflow, start with the [taco-simple](https://github.com/dahak-metagenomics/taco-simple) repository, which illustrates how to create rule files to define new taco workflows.
+If you are interested in creating a new workflow, start with the [taco-simple](https://github.com/dahak-metagenomics/taco-simple) repository, which illustrates how to create rule files to define multiple workflows and how to utilize user-provided parameters.

 For more information about the development workflow, branches, tags, and the release process, see [Development](Development.md).